tarzanjw/python-mysql-binlog-to-blinker/README.md

 Whenever a binlog event come, it will be dispatched into some signals:

-1. 1 signal for the event's database.
+1. 1 signal for the binlog event.
-2. 1 signal for the event's table.
+2. 1 signal for the event's rows.
 3. 1+ signals for event's rows.
 1 signal per row.